Make sense of the past and the present.

 View series

-In Pursuit of Knowledge - Fall
+In Pursuit of Knowledge - Winter

 This series of daytime lectures will acquaint you with UVic faculty and their many areas of interest.
 (Sessions staring in September)